Don’t you hate it when clients don’t read your emails?

 2. Clarity is Everything

-Once you can write attention-grabbing subject lines, focus on clear content.
+Once you can write attention-grabbing subject lines for your sales emails, focus on clear content.
 You don’t want your potential client to open the email and immediately blacklist your email address because your copy was confusing.

 Create a Stress-Free Experience